mdditt2000/kubernetes-1-19/cis 2.7/typelb/README.md

     kubectl apply -f nginx-config/ingress-class.yaml

-Use a Deployment.
-When you run the Ingress Controller by using a Deployment, by default, Kubernetes will create one Ingress controller pod.

-Add the annotation to the nginx-service for service **type=loadbalancer** to obtain the public IP address from IPAM
+Add the annotation to the nginx-service for **LoadBalancer Service type** to obtain the public IP address from IPAM.

 ```
   annotations: